plain.tailwind

 2. Run plain tailwind build --minify as part of your deployment process

-The build command automatically installs the Tailwind CLI if it's not present, making deployments seamless.
+The build command automatically installs the Tailwind CLI if it is not present, making deployments seamless.

 Installation